ESTABLISH ORDER

 e.
 Any out-of-state birth certificates, hospital records, or any other legal and personal documents of relevance.

 f.
-Any documents showing that paternity has been previously established (if applicable).
+Any documents showing that parentage has been previously established (if applicable).

 h.
 Any financial declarations (i.e. the Financial Statement and supporting documentation).

 i.
-Any documentation in support of present family credit (current spouse income, marriage certificate, birth certificates, evidence of paternity establishment, etc.).
+Any documentation in support of present family credit (current spouse income, marriage certificate, birth certificates, evidence of parentage establishment, etc.).

 j.
 Other items which may be unique to your office (e.g., prepared legal documents, service fee check for long-arm, etc.).